HOW I LOST 42 POUNDS

-As in, I have one.
+“My water strategy”…as in, I have one.
 For the first time in my life.
-And yes, I made that up because basically, I’ve never read or hear of anyone else calling it that and it’s what changed the game for me.
+And yes, I made that up because basically, I’ve never read or heard of anyone else calling it that and it’s what changed the game for me.

 I’ve written several articles here on my blog about my water strategy so I won’t go into detail again here (see link below) but basically, I drink a gallon of water a day.
-Something I’ve become known for because I talk about it all of the time on my social media because…it is life-changing.
+Something I’ve become known for because I talk about it all of the time on my social media plastforms because…it’s life-changing.